richafnu/Viva/Viva/engage/analytics.md

 ## Campaign analytics

-Engage admins and corporate communicators have access to analytics to monitor campaign engagement to improve future campaigns.
-You can access campaign analytics from the **Campaign management** dashboard, the campaign landing page, or the analytics icon on the main navigation menu of Viva Engage.
+To monitor campaign engagement for insight to improve future campaigns, Engage admins and corporate communicators have access to campaign analytics.
+You can access them from the **Campaign management** dashboard, the campaign landing page, or the analytics icon on the main navigation menu of Viva Engage.

 [![Screenshot of the Campaign analytics landing page.](/Viva/media/engage/admin/campaign-analytics.png)](/Viva/media/engage/admin/campaign-analytics.png#lightbox)